 Here is a list of the main gas work I undertake:

 Sometimes your boiler will require new gaskets or seals.
 This will depend on the age, make, condition and service history of your appliance.
 For example, Vaillant, GlowWorm, Baxi and Worcester recommend replacing the burner gasket on many of their boilers every 5 years.
 This is why it is important that you can give as much information as possible when you book your service.
+Click here to find out more about what's involved in servicing your boiler.

 I always issue a certificate when I carry out an appliance service, landlord safety check and any gas installation work.
 If it is small gas work such as capping a gas pipe then a certificate isn't necessary.
 However, if you requested a safety certificate in these instances I am happy to complete one at no extra cost.